These Inspiring Teenage Besties Are The New Face Of The Refugee Crisis

 On Monday, the first day of the General Assembly, the girls are up hours before daybreak so they can greet heads of state as they enter the U.N.
 Summit for Refugees and Migrants.
 On either side of the thickly carpeted hallway, a row of middle school aged children in matching T-shirts hold up poster-board signs that show images of young refugees.
 “Good morning!” they call to the dignitaries as they reach the top of the escalator.
 The security guards, normally stern, smile and high-five the kids during gaps in the incoming presidents and ministers.

 “Maybe I should do the dab,” she jokes, dipping her nose towards her inner elbow.
-She considers stepping into the center of the hallway, where people will have to move around her.
+She considers stepping into the centre of the hallway, where people will have to move around her.

 Maimba, at the end of the line, hopes that the president of her native Zimbabwe will show up.